-The thought of doing silly things as an adult, especially in a professional setting, is not something most people would not dare to do.
+The thought of doing silly things as an adult, especially in a professional setting, is not something most people would dare to do.

 As we grow older, the aliveness and vibrancy we had as kids is often replaced by our desire to be liked, accepted and respected by those we interact with regularly.
 Saying the right things and behaving professionally becomes our focus most of the time.